ahawkins/hawkins.io/_posts/2011-11-21-reviewing_rails3_in_action.md

 the weakest chapter in the entire book.
 I have a lot of experience working with caching and there are technique that I hoped the author would present, but did not.
 The title is "Basic Performance Enhancements".
-The techniques in this chapter _are basisc_ and do not represent performance minded approach.
+The techniques in this chapter _are basic_ and do not represent performance minded approach.
 The chapter focuses around the three out of the four Rails caching strategies: Page, Action, and Fragment Caching.
 The fourth involves Rails.cache which is essentially